IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/angular_pipes.md

 ---
-title: Transform Data with Angular Pipes | IgniteUI for Angular | Infragistics
+title: Transform Data with Angular Pipes | WPF to Angular Guide | Infragistics
-_description: Learn how to transform data using Angular pipes which is similar to WPF converters.
+_description: Learn how Angular pipes can transform data from one value to another like wpf converters.
+Angular provides predefined pipes for common data transformations.
-_keywords: transform data, ignite ui for angular, infragistics
+_keywords: transform data with angular pipes, ignite ui for angular, infragistics
 ---

 ## Transform Data with Angular Pipes